cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 You should see just one pod count.

-### Redeploy with kapp

-Redeploy by running the following command,
+Redeploy cf-for-k8s by running the following command,

  ```console
  kapp deploy -a cf \
     -f cf-for-k8s-rendered.yml -y

  ```

 Note that `kapp` will check and display the differences between previous and current deploy and will prompt you for confirmation.
 We are passing `-y` to skip the confirmation.

 Once `kapp` is finished, verify the `uaa` is infact scaled to two instances.